AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 ``ImputeGenotypeProbabilities.txt`` is the primary genotype output file.
 It contains, for each SNP and each animal in the pedigree, a real number, the genotype probability, which is the sum of the two allele probabilities (i.e. the genotype) at that locus.
 Therefore genotypes are coded as real numbers between 0 and 2.
 The first column is the Animal Id, with the subsequent columns being for each SNP.

 ``ImputeGenotypes.txt`` is the secondary genotype output file.
 It contains a genotype for each SNP and each animal in the pedigree where it was possible to match it to a haplotype or was already genotyped.
 SNP that could not be matched or were not genotyped are denoted as being missing by a 9 (in the previous file these missing values were replaced with genotype probabilities).
 The first column is the Animal Id, with the subsequent columns being for each SNP.

+.. note:: |ai| seeks to maximise the correlation between true and imputed markers while minimising the percentage of markers imputed incorrectly.
+It does not seek to maximise the percentage of markers correctly imputed as this would involve “cheating” and “guessing”, therefore it is not advisable to evaluate the performance of the program based on the percentage of alleles correctly imputed.
+For a discussion on this topic please consult Hickey *et al*., (2011) [4]_.

 Phased data
 """""""""""